diego1389/dev_docs/Vue/Notes.md

     }).$mount('#app')
     ```
 42. How to access parent instance?
 Use the $parent object to access the inmmediate outer scope.
 43. **Vuex:** state management pattern + library for Vue.js applications.
-Serves as a centralized store for all the components in an applications, which rules to ensure the state can only be mutated in a predictable fasion.
+Serves as a centralized store for all the components in an applications, which rules to ensure the state can only be mutated in a predictable fashion.
 44. Major components of State Management Pattern:
     1. **state:** the source of truth that drives our app.
     2. **view:** declarative mapping of data.